Custom Software Development vs. Off-the-Shelf Software: Weighing the Pros and Cons

 3. Vendor Lock-In: Businesses that rely on prepackaged software may be locked into using that software for an extended period.
 Switching to a different software solution can be costly and time-consuming, as it may require retraining staff and migrating data.
 In addition, businesses may be at the mercy of the software vendor for updates and support, which can be a disadvantage if the vendor goes out of business or discontinues support for the software.

 4. Higher costs: Off-the-shelf software may require an annual subscription fee.
 Some have seat license fees, meaning it costs more for each user added.
-Thus, while the initial cost may be lower, these recurring fees mean a higher cost over the lifetime of the product.
+For businesses looking to reduce long-term costs, this is one of the significant disadvantages of off-the-shelf software.
+While the initial cost may be lower, these recurring fees mean a higher cost over the lifetime of the product.
+However, for those looking to avoid hefty up-front costs, this can be an advantage.

 As we’ve demonstrated, both custom software development and off-the-shelf software have their pros and cons.
 Which is best for a business depends on its challenges and needs.